ohpauleez/scratch/gottafind/README.md

 TODO
 ====

-* debug websocket server issues
+* integrate sessions correctly into aleph
 * if the flash ws failover fails too (or stalls), but webworkers are available, failover to XMLHTTPRequest POSTs only when location changes.
-* integrate sessions correctly into aleph
 * Add toggles to share location and get location updates (when off, add manual update buttons)
 * Google Maps integration
 * Add app cache support to speedup load times and allow for intermittent connections